 We need to secure the border, plain and simple.
 America is a nation built on the rule of law, which means we must enforce existing immigration laws.

-Under the previous Administration, we saw good progress in curbing illegal border crossings by increasing security, the number of immigration enforcement officers and agents, and building physical barriers.
+Under the previous administration, we saw good progress in curbing illegal border crossings by increasing security, the number of immigration enforcement officers and agents, and building physical barriers.

-I joined my colleagues in asking the nonpartisan Government Accountability Office to look into whether the Biden Administration violated the law by stopping funding for the border wall after Congress specifically appropriated money for materials and construction
+I joined my colleagues in asking the nonpartisan Government Accountability Office to look into whether the Biden Administration violated the law by stopping funding for the border wall after Congress specifically appropriated money for materials and construction.

-I cosponsored S. 42, the Stop Dangerous Sanctuary Cities Act which prohibits these jurisdictions from receiving certain public grants and protects law enforcement who work with federal immigration officials.
+I cosponsored S. 42, the Stop Dangerous Sanctuary Cities Act which prohibits these jurisdictions from receiving certain public grants and protects law enforcement officers who work with federal immigration officials.

 I helped introduce legislation to prohibit the use of taxpayer dollars for settlement payments to illegal immigrants who entered the U.S. at any point since the beginning of 2017 and were detained.